phpsu/phpsu/docs/Configuration/Filesystem.md

 # Configure Filesystem

-Suppose your application has a directory where uploaded profiles store images.
+Now let's imagine your application has a storage where files are stored, that are required for your application to run proper.
-Then we might need them for locale development.
-To find a bug better, or to view the design in its entirety.
+We most-likely will need to synchronise these files locally to analyse a bug better, to understand the mechanisms of the application or to develop new features.

-For this we have included the Option to sync specific Directories:
+For this we have included the option to sync specific directories:

 ````php
 <?php